e1528532/libelektra/doc/tutorials/cascading.md

  * [user](https://github.com/ElektraInitiative/libelektra/blob/master/doc/help/elektra-namespaces.md#user) (user configuration)
  * [system](https://github.com/ElektraInitiative/libelektra/blob/master/doc/help/elektra-namespaces.md#system) (system configuration)

-Looking at this order, we can see that if a configuration option is specified by the user (in the **user** namespace) as well as in the **system** namespace, then the key in the **user** namespace takes precedence over the one in the **system** namespace.
+Looking at this order, we can see that if we specify a configuration option in our **user** namespace as well as in the **system** namespace, then the key in the **user** namespace takes precedence over the one in the **system** namespace.
 If there is no such key in the **user** namespace the key in the **system** namespace acts as a fallback.

-But lets demonstrate this with an example:
+Lets look at an example:

 ###### Add a Key to the system Namespace ######

 Configuration in the **system** namespace is readable for all users and the same for all users.
-Therefore this namespace provides a default or fallback configuration.
+This namespace provides a default or fallback configuration.

 In the default Elektra installation only an administrator can update configuration here: